Mauricio-nexus3/mauricio-nexus3/README.md

 - 🔭 I’m currently working at Guaíba tecnologia - HelpDesk
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL, NODE, REACT.
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, REACT.
 - 🤔 I'm still at the beginning, so any help will be appreciated. 😄